datanav/docs/configuration.rst

      -
      - true

-   * - ``prefixes``
+   * - ``prefix_includes``
-     - Object
+     - List<String>
-     - A mapping of RDF prefixes (curies) to URIs.
-This is used to expand properties on the form "<foo:property>" to its full URI predicate ("http://example.com/foo/propery" for example).
-The common RDF prefixes are built-in and you don't have to provide the mapping for it.
-If no prefix mappings are given, the built-in and node-wide prefixes are used instead.
+     - A list of string keys to look up in the node-wide `RDF registry`.
+These keys reference objects which contain RDF support structures such as CURIE prefixes (and possibly references to other prefix sets to include).
+       The prefixes collected from the RDF registry will be used to expand CURIES into full URIs.
+       See :doc:`RDF support <rdf-support>` for more information about the RDF registry and how to configure it.
+       You do not need include any prefix sets to use the built-in RDF prefixes (i.e. RDF, RDFS, OWL and so on).
      -
      -